near/docs/docs/2.develop/welcome.md

 ---
 id: welcome
-title: Contracts Documentation
+title: Developing Smart Contracts
-sidebar_label: Welcome
+sidebar_label: 👋 Welcome
 ---

 Welcome!
-If you are thinking about developing a smartcontract in the NEAR blockchain you have come to the right place.
+If you are thinking about developing a smart contract in the NEAR blockchain you have come to the right place.
 This page will guide you through all the steps needed, from developing to testing and deploying a contract.
 Do not worry if you have no previous knowledge in blockchain technology, we will get you up to speed in no time.

 ## Resources